 Husky Hikes depart at 11:30 am, Tuesday-Sunday, and are approximately 2.5 hours long.
 Advanced reservations are required and can be made online, over the phone or in person.
 Fees below are subject to HST.

 - $85.00 per family (2 adults and their children)

 - $10 per person for Optional Lunch (not available during early spring tours).

 NOTE: Tours may be subject to short notice cancellation if the temperature is 30+ degrees Celsius or in the event of severe weather.

-11:30 am Friday - Sunday, from May Long Weekend until Thanksgiving. **2021 tours will run April 10-18.
-Summer dates to be updated in April.
+11:30 am Tuesday - Sunday, from May Long Weekend until Thanksgiving.

 We ask guests to arrive 10-15 minutes before the tour.
 Advanced booking is required.

 Please inquire with our staff if you would like to hike with our huskies outside of these dates or with a larger group.